 - A completed domestic travel waiver if traveling within the United States.
 Students traveling internationally must register their travel with Notre Dame International.

-- Human subjects / IRB approval, if applicable.
+- Human subjects research / IRB approval, if applicable.

 - Students engaging in research involving human subjects must complete research ethics training and submit a protocol to the Institutional Review Board (IRB) for approval.
 Students who require IRB approval to conduct research must submit a copy of the approval from Notre Dame Research.
 Follow the link for more information on IRB and the training and submission process.